Contact Us

 • Ethics and compliance: Do you have policies and procedures in place related to your standards for ethical conduct and regulatory compliance?

-• Global Reporting Initiative (GRI): According to its website that cites independent research, the GRI ESG standards are the most widely used globally—applicable to all organizations, these sustainability reporting standards pull principles from different governing bodies such as the UN, OECD, and ICGN to reflect the broad and comprehensive expectations for responsible economic, environmental, and social impact.
+• Global Reporting Initiative (GRI): GRI standards are the most widely used globally and are applicable to all organizations.
+As such, these sustainability reporting standards pull principles from different governing bodies such as the UN, OECD, and ICGN to reflect the broad and comprehensive expectations for responsible economic, environmental, and social impact.

-Many of these standards are complementary with each other, or aligned in some way—it’s up to each organization to decide which would be best for your needs and to assist your stakeholders in comparing and evaluating your ESG performance.
+Many of these standards are complementary or aligned in some way—it’s up to each organization to decide which would be best for their own needs and to assist their stakeholders in comparing and evaluating your sustainability performance.

 Aside from these established frameworks, you can also choose to report your efforts to align your organization with different global sustainability guidance to demonstrate your contribution to sustainable development: